 He has served on the IRS Mission Management Board, Remote Sensing Applications Mission Council of India, and the Prime Minister's Task Force on providing drinking water to the rural population of India.
 Preceding his involvement with India's remote sensing program, he had worked with a consultancy firm, providing natural resource management solutions.
 Seelan has authored or co-authored over 150 articles, conference papers, technical reports, book, book chapters and abstracts.
 In recognition of his contributions, he received the title of “Chester Fritz Distinguished Professor” at the UND’s spring 2014 commencement.

-Having lived in five countries and four continents, Seelan brings a wealth of international experience to the department and actively pursues international collaborations.
+Having lived in six countries and four continents, Seelan brings a wealth of international experience to the department and actively pursues international collaborations.
 Seelan enjoys advising students and was recognized as the “Outstanding Student Organization Advisor” at the UND Memorial Union Leadership Awards Ceremony in 2009 and again in 2011 & 2012 for serving as advisor to both Student Association of India, and International Student Organization, and in helping to organize “Feast of Nations” an annual cultural event.
 As an Emeritus Professor, he continues to enjoy interacting with students interested in space studies at UND.

 - Seelan, S. 2016.
 Groundwater Targeting Using Remote Sensing.
 Chapter under ‘Hydrology and Water Resources’ section of Volume III of Remote Sensing Handbook.
 CRC Press, Taylor & Francis Group, pp 23-55.